 If they wait to consider these factors until they are in the room with you, you may get inaccurate information or simply not enough information to put together a strong, prompt estimate and take advantage of their in-the-moment enthusiasm.

 In reality, few agencies can afford to take all the work coming to them.
-If a client pushes too hard for a bargain price, a complex project, and a speedy timeline, you could lose money on the project as easily as you could turn a profit.
+If a client pushes too hard for a bargain price, a complex project or a speedy timeline, you could lose money on the project as easily as you could turn a profit.

 That's why you have to come in equipped to understand just how much your agency can realistically take on right now, and for what price.
 Of course, for a large, lucrative retainer that promises to bring long-term stability, many agencies would burn the midnight oil.

 But you shouldn't take on projects without understanding just what your team is getting out of it.
-Being ready for the discovery session helps you keep pursuing only the projects you can viably take on.
+Being prepared for the discovery session helps you stay focused on the projects you can viably take on.

-With a client work management platform like Accelo, you can run the numbers and better understand your team’s available bandwidth.
-And though you might not discuss it with the client, this knowledge should always be in your mind during a discovery session.
+With a client work management platform like Accelo, you can run the numbers and better understand your team’s capacity.
+You might not want to discuss this information with the client directly, but the knowledge should always be in your mind during a discovery session.

 This accomplishes two things: it gives you a chance to speak transparently but positively about your own team's capacity, and it ensures that clients hear the truth so there are no surprises or disappointments after a relationship has been established.

 You don't have to be hesitant or shy about the challenges of a project.
-Your confidence comes from really understanding your team and how it works best, and sharing that with potential clients increases their confidence in you.
+Your confidence comes from fully understanding your team and your skill sets, and sharing that with potential clients increases their confidence in you.

-In order to do this successfully, it’s important that you have a system and tools in place to easily gather the information you need and make sure what you’re looking at is accurate.
+In order to do this successfully, it’s important that you have a system in place to easily gather relevant and reliable data about your business.
 The easiest and most efficient way to do this is to use a client work management platform.

 Everything from evaluating your current resources and project profitability to generating detailed quotes can be done using a platform like Accelo.
-Every project, team member, client relationship, and schedule is in one place, allowing for informed decision-making.
+Every project, team member, client relationship and schedule is housed in one place, allowing for informed decision-making.

-Showing that you are prepared and professional makes clients and prospects more confident in your services.
+Showing that you are prepared and professional make clients and prospects more confident in your services.
 It’s even more impressive to offer your clients a platform with a client portal to make it easy to check the status of projects and see progress in real-time.